ucdavisdatalab/workshop_llm_with_ollama/chapters/05_Interacting_directly_with_the_model.md

 Environment Setup
 -------------------

 To work directly with the embedding vectors you must download the Ollama vector model as a separate model.
-To do so, run the following command from your CLI.
+To do so, run the following command from your CLI:

 ```
 ollama pull mxbai-embed-large